peec/ember-mdl/README.md

 Tooltips | 100%

-** Support marked with `no js` means that support is provided through Google Material Lite SASS only and javascript version components is not needed for these cases for these components to work properly.
+** Support marked with `no js` means that no ember component wrapper is needed for this component to work, use normal HTML tags. **